|

 3 |

-Information Management is an introductory course designed to provide in-depth coverage of essential concepts and important terminologies.
-Topics include information management, the value chain and value web models, the principles of a database management system, the principal technologies and standards for wireless networking, communication, and Internet access, and the relationships among ethical, social, and political issues that are raised by information systems.
-This course also examines e-commerce and how social tools, mobile technology, and location-based services are transforming marketing and advertising.
+Information Management is an introductory course designed to provide in-depth coverage of essential concepts and important terminologies in the study of information systems.
+Topics include information management, the principles of a database management system, the principal technologies and standards for wireless networking, communication, Internet access, and the relationships among ethical, social, and political issues that are raised by information systems and its place in the business environment.

 Course Objectives: